Measurement and Analysis of Lobar Lung Deformation After a Change of Patient Position During Video-Assisted Thoracoscopic Surgery: Introduction

-Very few studies have included the change of patient position into the estimation of VATS-induced lung deformation. \citeauthor{nakamoto_thoracoscopic_2007} proposed a surgical navigation system for VATS in which the change of patient position was approximated through rigid body motion and the pneumothorax using a surface-based deformable mesh registration approach.
-Recently, we proposed a hybrid registration approach mixing deformable image registration and a poroelastic biomechanical model of the lung.
-This approach was evaluated in a preliminary clinical study of a single needle-biopsy case \citep{alvarez_biphasic_2019}, as well as in a retrospective clinical study of five VATS cases \citep{alvarez_hybrid_2021}.
-The VATS-induced deformation was estimated in two phases: one for the change of patient position and one for the pneumothorax.
-We obtained lower estimation errors when accounting for the change of patient position and showed that this deformation entails more than simple rigid body motion.
-Therefore, a better understanding of lung deformation after a change of patient position should significantly contribute to robust strategies for VATS-induced deformation estimation and thus pulmonary nodule localization.
-In addition, this could also be beneficial in non-VATS contexts such as normal breathing physiology or radiation therapy.
+Few studies have accounted for the change of patient position in the estimation of VATS-induced lung deformation.
+Nakamoto \etal proposed a surgical navigation system in which the change of patient position was approximated via rigid registration and the pneumothorax via surface-based deformable mesh registration \cite{nakamoto_thoracoscopic_2007}.
+Recently, we proposed a hybrid registration approach mixing deformable image registration and a poroelastic biomechanical model of the lung, which we evaluated in retrospective clinical studies of a single needle-biopsy case \cite{alvarez_biphasic_2019}, and of five VATS cases \cite{alvarez_hybrid_2021}.
+The VATS-induced deformation was estimated in two steps: one for the change of patient position and one for the pneumothorax.
+We obtained lower estimation errors when accounting for the change of patient position and showed that this deformation entails more than simple rigid body motion, which is in accordance with a recent study \cite{little_2021}.
+Therefore, we believe that a better understanding of lung deformation after a change of patient position can significantly contribute to robust strategies for VATS-induced deformation estimation, and therefore, pulmonary nodule localization.
+Moreover, this understanding could also benefit the planning of other thoracic surgeries, since a change of patient position is often required \cite{little_2021}.